PlayfabSharedSettings/Dingus/README.md

-- Made by Lucy!
+- Made by Lucy, Duv14, And Zlothy!
 Discord.gg/rZdnyD8HGu

+Duv14: Handling Script (holding/throwing), project

+Lucy: Creating the video and helping with the project

+Zlothy: Helping Network the dingus :3